 Yes, we work! … Restriction of freedom on the Internet, when access to certain resources is blocked, has contributed significantly to the popularity of VPNs.
 VPN (Virtual Private Network) is a technology that spoofs your location on the Internet and helps to preserve confidentiality.

-Is it Possible to Hold Webinars Through VPN?
+Is It Possible To Hold Webinars Through VPN?

 So, how VPN works?